Bundesplatz: History

-The western third of the modern Bundeshausplatz was originally part of the ditch around the second city wall.
+The western third of the modern Bundesplatz was originally part of the ditch around the second city wall.
 In 1765, a plaza was built in the area between the Ballenhaus and the Holzwerkhof.
 Ballenhaus was demolished in 1820 to make way for the Casino and was located on the site of the modern east wing of the Parliament at Bundesplatz 15.
 The Holzwerkhof was demolished to make way for the Bundeshaus West and was located at Bundesgasse 1.
 The new plaza construction was overseen by Niklaus Hebler, who planted Linden trees on the plaza and fenced in the southern side with a balustrade which overlooked the lower city and Aare river.
 Between 1894 and 1900, the new Bundeshaus was built, and a number of buildings were demolished which increased the size of the plaza.
 Until 1909, it was known as Parlamentplatz.

 For almost a century, the plaza served as a parking lot.
 Following a national competition in 1991 to decide the future of the plaza, the winning proposal Platz als Platz designed by Stephan Mundwiler, AIA (the founding principal, Lee + Mundwiler Architects, based in Basel and Los Angeles) and Stauffenegger+Stutz, visual design in Basel, Switzerland, began in 2002.
 The project was finished on 31 July 2004 and officially unveiled on 1 August 2004 during the Swiss National Day celebration.

 The Platz als Platz project was recognized in 2006 with the Honor Award for Urban Design by the American Institute of Architects, initiated by the designer, Stephan Mundwiler, Swiss-American architect.